mlgenx/mlgenx.github.io/index.md

 <h2 class="blackpar_title" id="call_for_papers">Call for Papers</h2>

 <p>
-We invite researchers, scientists, students, and industry professionals working in the domains of artificial intelligence, machine learning, computational biology, bioinformatics, and related areas to submit their original research or review papers.
-The scope of this workshop includes but is not limited to the following topics.
+We consider a broad range of subject areas including but not limited to the following topics:
 </p>

 <!--